Packard V-1650 Merlin

 The Packard V-1650 Merlin is a version of the Rolls-Royce Merlin aircraft engine, produced under license in the United States by the Packard Motor Car Company.
-The engine was licensed to expand production of the Rolls-Royce Merlin for British use.
-The engine also filled a gap in the U.S. at a time when similarly powered American-made engines were not available.
+The engine was licensed to expand production of the Rolls-Royce Merlin for British use, though it also was used in the U.S. at a time when similarly powered American-made engines were not available.

-The first V-1650s, with a one-stage supercharger, equivalent to the Merlin XX, were used in the P-40F Kittyhawk fighter and in Canadian-built Hawker Hurricanes.
+The first V-1650s, with a one-stage supercharger, equivalent to the Merlin XX, were used in the P-40F Kittyhawk fighter and in Canadian Car and Foundry Hawker Hurricanes.
 Later versions based on the Merlin 60 series included a more advanced two-stage supercharger for improved performance at high altitudes.
-It found its most notable application in the North American P-51 Mustang fighter, improving the aircraft's performance so it could escort Allied heavy bombers from Britain to Germany and back.
+The V-1650 found its most notable application in the North American P-51 Mustang fighter aircraft, improving its performance and making it capable of escorting Allied heavy bombers to Germany or Japan and back.